 Unicorn blood is healing too.
 But if you kill a unicorn to get our blood, you’ll be cursed forever, because you killed something so innocent.
 So I suggest you forget about that.

-Thank You So Much for Your Kind Answers, Hippolyta.
+Thank You for Your Kind Answers, Hippolyta.

 I hope Hippolyta’s answers have helped you understand the most common unicorn species, the European unicorn.
 This is how we imagine unicorns; a beautiful horse-like magical creature with a white coat.
 But like Hippolyta, all European unicorns are not white, although most of them are.